tr0nucf/OSCP-Enumeration-Scripts/README.md

 # OSCP-Enumeration-Scripts

-If you want to contribute or have ideas on how to improve this project please email me at cdedmondson@protonmail.com
+If you'd like to contribute to this project please contact me at cdedmondson@protonmail.com

 # Instructions